-Alternatives Biological Effects Socioeconomic/Administrative Effects Alternative 2 Comercial (+-) Because the fishery is The smallest trip limits may reduce the overall trip limit for BSB managed through a quota, and number of trips because large vessels would not the quota would remain the same realize adequate prfits from sales to counter the there would be no significant cost of going out on a short trip. biological impact.
-However, under larger bag limits the fishery is more likely to reach the ACL before peak spawning season, which could help protect the spawning stock.
-Alternative 3 Separate (+-) Overall there would not be commercial ACLs for asignificant biological impact June-November and since fishing would end when December-May based on the split season ACL is met. landings from 2006-2009 However, there is a greater likelihood that fishing would take place during spawning season if the DecMay ACL is not met early. (+-) Overall there would not be a significant biological impact Alternative 4 Separate since fishing would end when commercial ACLs for the split season ACL is met.
+Alternatives Biological Effects Socioeconomic/Administrative Effects Alternative 3 Separate (+-) Overall there would not be commercial ACLs for as significant biological impact June-November and since fishing would end when December-May based on the split season ACL is met. landings from 2006-2009 However, there is a greater e likelihood that fishing would take place during spawning season if the DecMay ACL is not met early. (+-) Overall there would not be a significant biological impact Alternative 4 Separate since fishing would end when commercial ACLs for the split season ACL is met.
 June-December and However, there is a greater January-May based on likelihood that fishing would landings from 2006-2009. take place during spawning season if the JanMay ACL is not met early.
 Alternative 5 November- (+-) Overall there would not be a October fishing year and significant biological impact separate commercial ACLs since fishing would end when for November-April 30 and the split season ACL is met.
-May 1-October based on However, there is a greater landings from 2006-2009. likelihood that fishing would take place during spawning A14 41 6 T season.
-Alternative 6 January- (+-) Overall there would not be a December fishing year and significant biological impact separate commercial ACLs since fishing would end when for January-June and July- December based on the split season ACL is met. landings from 2006-2009.
-However, there is a greater likelihood that fishing would landings from 2000-2009. take place during spawning season if the JanJune ACL is not met early.
+May 1-October based on However, there is a greater landings from 2006-2009. likelihood that fishing would fundings from 2000 2009. take place during spawning season.
+Alternative 6 January- (+-) Overall there would not be a December fishing year and significant biological impact separate commercial ACLs since fishing would end when for January-June and July- the split season ACL is met.
+December based on However, there is a greater landings from 2006-2009. likelihood that fishing would take place during spawning season if the JanJune ACL is not met early.
 Alternative 7 Carry over (+-) Overall there would not be a unused portion of significant biological impact commercial ACL from first since fishing would end when part of fishing year to the split season ACL is met. second portion of season.
-However, there is a greater portion of season. likelihood that fishing would take place during spawning season.
-L I .
+However, there is a greater portion of bouson. likelihood that fishing would take place during spawning season.
+Alternative 8 carry over (-) The ACL could be exceeded, unused portion of and the carry over amount could commercial ACL from be large enough to exceed the second part of fishing year ABC or OFL. to next fishing year. to next fishing year. l

+(+-) Could result in early closures when applied to Alternatives 3-6, the fishing during the spawning season would cease under Alternatives,

+Alternatives 3-6, the fishing during the spawning season would cease under Alternatives,

+during the spawning season would cease under Alternatives,

+would cease under Alternatives,

+3, 4, and 6.
+Alternative 6 could

+allow fishing during the

+spawning season.
+Overall there

+is expected to be no significant

+biological impact.

+(+-) Could result in early

+closures when applied to

+Alternatives 3-6, the fishing

+during the spawning season

+would cease under Alternatives,

+3 and 4.
+Alternatives 5 and 6

+(+) May reduce bycatch

+ACL has been met for pot gear.

+(+) Alternatives that encompass

+the March-May spawning season

+would be most beneficial.

-Alternatives Biological Effects Socioeconomic/Administrative Effects Alternative 8 carry over (-) The ACL could be exceeded, unused portion of and the carry over amount could commercial ACL from be large enough to exceed the second part of fishing year ABC or OFL. to next fishing year.
-Alternative 9 Close pot (+-) Could result in early sector when all but closures when applied to 100,000 lbs is harvested, Alternatives 3-6, the fishing other allowable gear types during the spawning season would be allowed, start would cease under Alternatives, second season for the 3, 4, and 6.
-Alternative 6 could remainder of the quota for allow fishing during the all allowable gear types. spawning season.
-Overall there is expected to be no significant biological impact.
-Alternative 10 Close pot (+-) Could result in early sector when all but 50,000 closures when applied to lbs is harvested, other Alternatives 3-6, the fishing allowable gear types would during the spawning season be allowed, start second would cease under Alternatives, season for the remainder of 3 and 4.
-Alternatives 5 and 6 the quota for all allowable could allow fishing during the gear types. spawning season.
-Overall there is expected to be no significant biological impact.
-Alternative 11 Close pot (+) May reduce bycatch fishery when 90% of the mortality by allowing some commercial ACL is met. small amount of harvest after the ACL has been met for pot gear.
-Alternative 12 Spawning (+) Alternatives that encompass season closure for black the March-May spawning season sea bass. would be most beneficial.
+3, 4, and 6.
+Alternative 6 could allow fishing during the spawning season.
+Overall there is expected to be no significant biological impact. (+-) Could result in early closures when applied to Alternatives 3-6, the fishing during the spawning season would cease under Alternatives, 3 and 4.
+Alternatives 5 and 6 could allow fishing during the spawning season.
+Overall there is expected to be no significant biological impact. (+) May reduce bycatch mortality by allowing some small amount of harvest after the ACL has been met for pot gear. (+) Alternatives that encompass the March-May spawning season

-(-) overall negative impacts, (+) overall positive impacts, (-+) neutral impacts
+(-) overall negative impacts, (+) overall positive impacts, (- +) neutral impacts